 In many respects, the heart of the debate about affirmative action and preferences lies in the answer to a simple question: what do we actually know about the nature, scope, operation, and effects of preferences?
 In a related vein, what do we actually know about “diversity” and its outcomes, positive or negative?
 It is accordingly essential that those who wish to probe these matters with care have access to rigorous, objective research.

 Our goal here is two-fold.
 The first objective is to provide a general summary of the nature and value of the research associated with these matters: Who does this?
 What are the various categories and sub-fields?
 How is it done?
-What does one need to know to read and understand the studies, in particular the common statistical techniques used in the more technical literature? (this portion of the website will be added)
+What does one need to know to read and understand the studies, in particular the common statistical techniques used in the more technical literature?

 The second is to create a guide to the research that has been done, both as a general matter and in connection with the litigation.